aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 : REQUIRED - The IdP `issuer` URL as defined in Section 4.1.1 of {{RFC7519}}

 `sub`:
-: REQUIRED - The subject identifier (e.g. user ID) of the resource owner at the Resource Application as defined in Section 4.1.2 of {{RFC7519}}
+: REQUIRED - The subject identifier (e.g. user ID) of the resource owner at the Resource Application as defined in {{Section 4.1.2 of RFC7519}}

 `aud`:
-: REQUIRED - The Issuer URL of the Resource Application's authorization server as defined in Section 4.1.3 of {{RFC7519}}
+: REQUIRED - The Issuer URL of the Resource Application's authorization server as defined in {{Section 4.1.3 of RFC7519}}

 `client_id`:
 : REQUIRED - An identifier of the client that this JWT was issued to, which MUST be recognized by the Resource Application's authorization server.
-For interoperability, the client identifier SHOULD be a `client_id` as defined in Section 4.3 {{RFC8693}}.
+For interoperability, the client identifier SHOULD be a `client_id` as defined in {{Section 4.3 RFC8693}}.

 `jti`:
-: REQUIRED - Unique ID of this JWT as defined in Section 4.1.7 of {{RFC7519}}
+: REQUIRED - Unique ID of this JWT as defined in {{Section 4.1.7 of RFC7519}}

 `exp`:
-: REQUIRED - as defined in Section 4.1.4 of {{RFC7519}}
+: REQUIRED - as defined in {{Section 4.1.4 of RFC7519}}

 `iat`:
-: REQUIRED - as defined in Section 4.1.6 of {{RFC7519}}
+: REQUIRED - as defined in {{Section 4.1.6 of RFC7519}}

 `scope`:
-: OPTIONAL - a JSON string containing a space-separated list of scopes associated with the token, in the format described in Section 3.3 of {{RFC6749}}
+: OPTIONAL - a JSON string containing a space-separated list of scopes associated with the token, in the format described in {{Section 3.3 of RFC6749}}

 The `typ` of the JWT indicated in the JWT header MUST be `oauth-id-jag+jwt`.
+Using typed JWTs is a recommendation of the JSON Web Token Best Current Practices {{RFC8725}}.

 An example JWT shown with expanded header and payload claims is below: